gregtatum/poem-manifests/README.md

 Loads in a manifest that will set all of your visualization's components to a single graph object.
 This makes it really easy to have multiple levels or scenes and share code between them.
 It decouples your individual components from the logic of how your visualization loads in and works, greatly increasing the reusability of your implementation code.

+## This module's concepts

+#### manifest

+An object that contains properties for your visualization, and references to the components.

+#### graph

+A central scene object that collects all of your components.
+It gets passed into every component.

+#### component

+A reusable bit of code like a camera, player, bad guy, background, etc. It gets passed a graph object and properties.

+####  properties

+General configuration for components.
+This should be stuff like the position a camera starts, how fast a bad guy moves.
+What image to use as a texture for a background.

+## Example

+See the `./example` folder for an example setup.

 ## Usage

 	var Poem = require('./poem'); //Your graph (or central object) for your visualization var manifests = require('./manifests'); //Your manifests object, example below

 	var loader = require('poem-manifests')( manifests, {
+		//Configuration
 		getGraph : function() {
 			return new Poem();
 		}